NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

-### [2025-06-27] HMDB Fetching Script Working
+### [2025-06-27] HMDB Script and MassBank API Fetch

 - **Goals:**
   - Automate fetching `.txt` files from HMDB for a given metabolite
-  - Assess performance/reliability of HMDB as a data source
+  - Explore MassBank as a faster and more structured alternative to HMDB
+  - Lay groundwork for full pipeline: metabolite input → audio output

 - **Notes:**
+  - Initial script for HMDB fetching completed and functional, but HMDB is slow and less reliable
-  - Script returns parsed `(m/z, intensity)` tuples
+  - MassBank API script successfully implemented; returns `(m/z, intensity)` tuples via structured JSON
-  - Considered a frontend-only build in React, but opted for a backend-based approach (Flask) to allow future database use
+  - Considered a frontend-only build in React, but opted for backend approach (Flask) to support database use in the future
-  - HMDB is quite slow — worth exploring alternatives like MassBank or PubChem
+  - Plan is to prioritize MassBank moving forward due to performance and consistency

 - **Next Steps:**
-  - Integrate fetcher with `converter.py` for full end-to-end audio generation
+  - Integrate MassBank fetcher with `converter.py` for end-to-end audio generation
-  - Evaluate performance of alternative databases (MassBank, MoNA)
-  - Begin building minimal Flask app with route for input → `.wav` output
+  - Begin Flask app: route for user input → `.wav` response
+  - Optionally revisit MoNA or PubChem later for supplemental data